BasilisAndr/splitter/README.md

 # splitter

-Ubuntu with HFST installed for Flask app to run.
+Debian with HFST installed for Flask app to run.

 ## Description